 Wheaton in Chicago Fall Semester Program

 The Wheaton in Chicago program presents an ideal opportunity to help guide future career and calling to urban environments.
 Perhaps you have been interested in working and living in an urban setting for a long time or it is a new-found interest.
 Wheaton in Chicago provides an experiences that give you tools to integrate faith and learning, theory and practice, through professional internships and a curriculum that combines upper division Urban Studies and Biblical and Theological Studies.

 While the specific course offerings may vary somewhat each year, all students register for:

 - Theologies of Transformation: Public and Political Theologies in Urban Context (4)

-- An internship either in your major in your area of interest (2-8)
+- An internship (or practicum) either in your major or in your area of interest (8)

 Students may also register for: